acarlos01sc/numathap/README.md

 # Numathap

-**Numathap** is a modern open-source numerical computing library written in C++, focused on numerical integration, limit computation, and scientific computing.
+**Numathap** is a modern open-source numerical computing library written in C++, focused on numerical integration, symbolic differentiation, and scientific computing.
 The project combines high-performance native code with optional Python bindings, providing a flexible environment for both production applications and scientific prototyping.

 The library is designed around a modular architecture that separates expression parsing, symbolic transformations, and numerical evaluation, making it straightforward to extend with new algorithms while preserving a clean and stable public API.